 - Punch a hole in the top of each triangle.

-- Set images out in desired pattern.
+- Set images out in your desired pattern.

 - Weave ribbon or yarn through holes to create a hanging banner.
 Tie loops at each end of the ribbon to secure the sections and to use for hanging your banner.